GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 ### 3.5 `chmod`

-- This subject can be very complicated so we are only covering the basics.
+- This subject can be very complicated, so we are only covering the basics.
 Use caution with this command!
 - Only the file's owner or the superuser can change the permissions
 - From the `ll` command we can see permissions for a file - read, write and execute for user, group, and world
 - In bioinformatics it is sometimes necessary to make a script executable (able to act as a program)